 I always wanted to be a writer but didn’t have the courage to act on my desire.

-Several years later, I've now been published in world's largest publications of the USA, Canada, UK, and Pakistan including:
+Several years later, I’ve now been published in the world’s largest publications of the USA, Canada, UK, and Pakistan including:

 - The Huffington Post (358 million unique visitors per month)

 - Business.com (read by 30 million Americans each month)

 - Virgin Startup (a publication of my favorite Richard Branson’s Virgin group)

 - Aurora (Pakistan’s largest marketing & advertising magazine)